 Jiabin Zhu, Ph.D.

 Her primary research interests relate to the development of engineering students’ professional skills, the assessment of teaching and learning in engineering, the cognitive development of graduate and undergraduate students.
-She has published multiple peer-reviewed articles in journals such as Journal of Engineering Education, Advances in Engineering Education.
+She has chaired multiple projects from the Humanities and Social Science Program, Chinese Ministry of Education, Shanghai Philosophy and Social Science Program and so on.
+She has published peer-reviewed articles in domestic and international journals in the field of engineering education.
 For her work on the cognitive development of Chinese engineering doctoral students in U.S. institutions, she received the 2013 Doctoral Thesis Award from the School of Engineering Education, Purdue University.
+She received the "Shanghai Pujiang Talent Award" in 2014.

 Jiabin Zhu obtained a Ph.D. in Engineering Education and a M.S. in Biomedical Engineering from Purdue University.
 She received another M.S. in Optics from Chinese Academy of Sciences and a B.S. in Physics from East China Normal University.